aritchie/blog/input/posts/shiny-geofencing.md

 We'll talk about GPS in a future article.
 In this article, we'll focus on the geofencing and add in some notifications to make things awesome!

+## What Are Geofences?
+Geofencing is a location-based virtual boundary that uses GPS.
+When you enter or exit this boundary, an event is executed in your application code.
+A good example of this is a user coming close to your store and triggering a local notification - "Hey Peoples - come buy some stuff.
+I'll make a deal you can't refuse".
+When the user leaves the area "We're so sorry to see you leave.
+Come back again and I'll give you 99% off with this magic code".
+It's beautiful.... can be annoying, but if you do it right - you can create a good conversion opportunity.

+## Geofencing - Why?
+Geofencing is very efficient on battery for the mobile operating systems.
+One of the pitfalls is that it isn't exact in terms of fire times.
+Sometimes it can take a couple of minutes before the event is actually triggered.
+I often get asked why use a geofence over raw GPS.
+The explanation I use is, are you in the mall or not - if you are in the mall, you likely won't have a good GPS signal either.
+The calculation for determining the circular area of a geofence is also not 2 lines of code if you need to do the effort yourself using raw GPS.
+Geofences are good for when you enter and exit a particular area, GPS is better for real time "where are you".

-## Getting Started
+## Pitfalls
+I've also seen a number of "gone bad" geofence routines.
+This one implementation tried to register over 300 geofences at startup.... so ya... don't do that.
+In fact, iOS limits you to 20 and Android caps it at 60.
+You may think "wow that is limiting", but really - it isn't.
+If you can't get the job done in 20 geofence registrations, honestly, in my opinion - you're doing something wrong.
+I generally set a geofence on the center of a structure/area that I'm interested in and set a circular distance of 200 meters.
+This is the perfect balance between battery and quick OS response time in my experience.

+## Making It Happen With Shiny

-Do all of your normal Shiny setup - you can create read my [Introducing Shiny](introducingshiny) to get going.
+Do all of your normal Shiny setup - you can read my [Introducing Shiny](introducingshiny) to get going on the general setup stuff.

-Shiny.Locations comes as a separate nuget package, but provides functionality for GPS & Geofencing.
+[Shiny.Locations](https://www.nuget.org/packages/Shiny.Locations/) comes as a separate nuget package, but provides functionality for GPS & Geofencing.
-You'll also want to pickup Shiny.Notifications to complete the sample in this article.
+You'll also want to pickup [Shiny.Notifications](https://www.nuget.org/packages/Shiny.Notifications/) to complete the sample in this article.

 ### In Your Shared code